MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-evaluate.md

 ### <a name="bkmk_ViewMetrics"></a>View evaluation metrics

-This section describes where to look in Machine Learning Studio to find the metric charts for each model type.
+Learn where to look in Machine Learning Studio to find the metric charts for each model type.

-### Two-class classification models
+#### Two-class classification models

-The default view for binary classification models includes an interactive ROC chart, together with a table of values for the principal metrics.
+The default view for binary classification models includes an interactive ROC chart and a table of values for the principal metrics.

 ![evaluate_binaryclassification_defaultview](media/evaluate-binaryclassification-defaultview.JPG)

 You have two options for viewing binary classification models:

-- Right-click the module output, and select **Visualize**.
+- Right-click the module output, and then select **Visualize**.
 - Right-click the module, select **Evaluation results**, and then select **Visualize**.

 You can also use the slider to change the probability **Threshold** value.
 The threshold determines whether a result should be accepted as true or not.
 Then, you can see how these values change.

-### Multiclass classification models
+#### Multiclass classification models

-The default metrics view for multi-class classification models includes a confusion matrix for all classes, and a set of metrics for the model as a whole.
+The default metrics view for multi-class classification models includes a confusion matrix for all classes and a set of metrics for the model as a whole.

 You have two options for viewing multi-class classification models:

 - Right-click the module output, and then select **Visualize**.
 - Right-click the module, select **Evaluation results**, and then select **Visualize**.

-For simplicity, here the two results are shown side by side:
+For simplicity, here are the two results, shown side by side:

 ![evaluate_multiclass_view](media/evaluate-multiclass-view.JPG)

-### Regression models
+#### Regression models

 The metrics view for regression models varies depending on the type of model that you created.
 The metrics view is based on the underlying algorithm interfaces, and on the best fit for the model metrics.

+You have two options for viewing regression models:

-To view the accuracy metrics in a table, right-click the **Evaluate Model** module's output, and then select **Visualize**.
+- To view the accuracy metrics in a table, right-click the **Evaluate Model** module's output, and then select **Visualize**.

-To view an error histogram with the values, right-click the **module itself**, select **Evaluation results**, and then select **Visualize**.
+- To view an error histogram with the values, right-click the module, select **Evaluation results**, and then select **Visualize**.

 ![error-histogram-linear-regression](media/error-histogram-linear-regression.JPG)